alankrantas/pxt-nexusbit/README.md

 This extension is also appliable to Thunder:bit V1/V2 motor boards (you'll need to select the board type), which is similar to Nexus:bit except microphone and have only 4 PCA9685 servo pins.

-## How to Import
+## Import Extension

-In the [MakeCode editor](https://makecode.microbit.org/) go to Advanced -> +Extension... and copy/paste the url "https://github.com/alankrantas/pxt-Nexusbit" into the serach box.
+In the [MakeCode editor](https://makecode.microbit.org/) go to Advanced -> +Extension... and copy/paste the url https://github.com/alankrantas/pxt-Nexusbit into the serach box.
 Press enter and you'll be able to import the extension.

-## Nexus:bit and NexutBot Online Manual
+## Nexus:bit/NexutBot Online Manual

+(working in progress)

+## Where to Buy Nexus:bit/NexutBot

 (working in progress)